TIAA Bank Review: High-Yield Online Banking for More Than Just Educators

 TIAA Bank’s certificate of deposit accounts are a collection of award-winning CDs, ranging from its Basic to its well-regarded Yield Pledge®.
 CDs are a great way to earn high returns that are virtually risk-free — as long as you don’t need to access the funds for the agreed-to term.

 If you have $1,000 to $1,500 to start with, the Basic or Bump Rate CD are your options.
-The Basic CD comes with ten terms of three months to five years with the potential of 0.35% to 2.85% APY.
-Investing $1,500 into a Bump Rate is a lucrative option if you can set the money aside for 3.5 years — you’ll earn 0.80% APY on your balance.
+The Basic CD comes with terms of three months to five years with the potential of 0% to % APY.
+Investing $1,500 into a Bump Rate is a lucrative option if you can set the money aside for 3.5 years — you can bump your rate up once during the term if the bank’s rate increases.

 Best Features of TIAA Bank